 In terms of different tastes, there's something for everyone with everything from electronic music to bluegrass, live art to music festivals, island escapes to woodland getaways.
-The list is chronological, starting next week and bringing you all the way through til the end of September.

 Start airing out that tent in the back garden lads, festival season us nearly upon us!

 Sure what else would you be doing on Good Friday with all pubs and clubs locked up for the day other than raving down in Glendalough?
 Formerly known as Barn Dance, it's a BYOB music and arts festival with a host of international acts in the house, techno and electronica scene, as well as plenty of artisan food stalls, art installations, comedy and theatre.

 3rd and 4th May